microsoft/MapsSDK-Unity/CONTRIBUTING.md

 If you would like to contribute a small bug fix to the supporting scripts, a documentation improvement, or contribution to the sample projects, feel free to start working on the change and to submit a pull request at any time.

 If you would like to contribute a significant bug fix or new feature to the supporting scripts, please discuss the change with the team by starting a discussion on the issues page.
-Pull requests are welcome and encouraged for the supporting scripts, but these changes must meet a high bar since the scripts are distributed as part of the NuGet package.
+Pull requests are welcome and encouraged for the supporting scripts, but these changes must meet a high bar since the scripts are distributed as part of the SDK package.

 ### Submitting a pull request